How to talk about burnout at work to better protect your people and organisation

 You need to be able to talk to your line manager about these issues, but if that’s too daunting, work up to it.
 If you’re experiencing burnout, then in all likelihood, others are too.
 Work friends can offer a sympathetic ear and can be used as a practice run before you talk to your boss.

-It can be difficult to open up about these things, but when you do talk to your manager, it’s important to not just talk about the things contributing to your burnout, but to also have an idea of possible solutions.
-Those might be taking a mental health day, a re-shuffling of work responsibilities, or even working from home a couple of days a week to give you back some control.
+When you do talk to your manager, it’s important to think about solutions, not just talk about the things contributing to your burnout.
+Those might be taking a mental health day, having better defined responsibilities or re-shuffling them, or even working from home a couple of days a week to give you back some control.

 How to talk about burnout at work as a manager